xrazis/uniLabWork/README.md

 ## UniWA

-Lab assignments for my university.
+Some of my lab assignments.